wasny0ps/Damn-Vulnerable-DeFi/Challenges/Side Entrance/README.md

 When this contract is compiled with solc 0.5.0 or later, attempting to call the myFunction function will result in a revert because of the use of the STATICCALL opcode.
 The correct way to label this function would be to remove the constant keyword and label it as **pure** instead, since it does not read or modify the state of the contract.

-# Subverting

-The SideEntranceLenderPool contract is part of the Damn Vulnerable DeFi project and is used to simulate a lending pool where users can deposit and withdraw funds.
-However, this contract has a vulnerability that allows an attacker to exploit it and borrow more funds than they actually have.

-The vulnerability in this contract arises from the fact that the flashLoan() function does not check if the borrower has sufficient funds to repay the loan.
-This allows an attacker to borrow a large amount of Ether from the pool, manipulate the borrowed funds, and then repay the loan with the manipulated funds.

 ## Security Practice

 There are different ways of missing state-modifying functions that we may come accross in smart contract auditing.
 What is more, this issue causes a gas increment so you can notify this bug in your report.
 In this challenge, the **execute()** function should be marked as `view` for prevent the any dangerous override action.